UNIVERSAL DESIGN FOR LEARNING FOR SOCIAL STUDIES

 Action and Expression

-How students can take action to use what they are learning and express what they have learned is a distinctive element in Universal Design for Learning.
-Just as the means of representing and conveying information to students should be varied, student expressions of learning should be varied to allow students with differing strengths and abilities to display learning in alternative ways.
-(See the Assessment Strategies page on our website for detailed ideas and tools.)
+Creating opportunities for students to take actions that use and express what they are learning is a distinctive element of UDL.
+Just as the means of representing information to students should be varied, student expressions of learning should be varied to allow students with differing strengths and abilities to display learning in alternative ways.

-Developing additions and alternatives to expository writing as a the traditional and primary means of summarizing and expressing learning will enhance teaching of History and the Social Sciences for all students.
-Following the principles of UDL, students should be given the chance to express themselves using written and spoken word, visuals, and technology.
+Developing alternatives–and additions–to expository writing as the default means to communicate learning in History and Social Sciences enhances learning for all students.
+Students need opportunities to express themselves in written and spoken word, visuals, movement, objects, and technology.

-Alternative forms of expression of learning can include
+Alternative forms of expression of learning might include:

 - preparing skits, radio-play episodes, or talking tableau presentations

-- writing diary entries or letters to the editor in the persona of a person from the events being studied
+- writing diary entries or letters in the persona of an individual from the events being studied

-- creating annotated maps or diagrams related to places or events under study
+- creating annotated maps or diagrams showing places or events under study

-- creating a data summary (weather data, population data, widows pension applications, number of ships)
+- creating a data summary (weather data, population data, widows pension applications, number of ships, etc.)